DDMAL/e2e-omr-documentation/tutorial/iiif-manifest.md

 # What is a IIIF Manifest anyway?

-[IIIF](https://iiif.io) describes numerous ways to work with images.
+The [International Image Interoperability Framework](https://iiif.io) (IIIF, pronounced "triple-I-F") describes numerous ways to work with images.
 In this tutorial, "IIIF manifest" refers specifically to a IIIF Presentation API manifest.
-This is, in short, a machine readable file that contains information on where to get a set of images and how to display them to the user.
+This is, in short, a machine readable file that contains information on where to get a set of images online and how to display them to the user.

 This is excellent if you're using a IIIF-aware application, [of which there are many](https://iiif.io/apps-demos/),